3meters/proxibase/readme.md

     GET /stats/<stat>

 will return a collection of the statistics.
 These are ordinary monogodb collections.
 In the database their names are prefixed by "stats_".
 All the normal parameters to the rest GET API will work.
-(POST /do/find is nyi for statistics collections.)
-These collections are static, and can be recomputed either by shell scripts or or demand by appending the query parameter:
+POST /do/find works too using the body param stat: <stat>.
+All statistic collections are static, and must be recomputed to be current.
+To recompute a statistic, add the parameter

     ?refresh=true